 12/10/17 – Induction Day 1

-Thursday evening in the maternity ward, I chewed on my lower lip nervously while the nurse pushed me in a wheel chair to the prenatal rooms.
+Thursday evening in the maternity ward, I chewed on my lower lip nervously while the nurse pushed me in a wheelchair to the prenatal rooms.
 Earlier, they served mashed potatoes with beef and veg for supper.
-I hardly touched the food albeit knowing I needed all the strength that I could get for labour.
-All the mental stamina that I had equipped myself with flew out of the window the moment we passed by the labour wards.
+I hardly touched the food albeit knowing I needed all the strength that I could get for labor.
+All the mental stamina that I had equipped myself with flew out of the window the moment we passed by the labor wards.
 The cacophony of gnashing and gnawing of teeth crushed my faux confidence.
-The sound of women wailing and screaming in labour pains really rattled me.
-I am sure through all that disharmony my heart beat was the loudest.
+The sound of women wailing and screaming in labor pains really rattled me.
+I am sure through all that disharmony my heartbeat was the loudest.
 By the time we arrived at the prenatal rooms I was panic-stricken and thinking of ways to break out of the hospital.
 I would obviously ditch my bag and simply walk out then talk my doctor into a cesarean section.
-My mind was a whirl wind of wild thoughts.
+My mind was a whirlwind of wild thoughts.
 Just then, hubby walked in, one look at me he knew I was scared.
 It was his presence and consolatory charm that resuscitated my bravery.
 9pm my doctor arrived and explained the entire induction process.
 I was to take 5mls dosage of Cytotec every 3 hours.
-After monitoring the fetal heart beat for an hour, I took my first dosage at 10pm.
+After monitoring the fetal heartbeat for an hour, I took my first dosage at 10pm.

 13/10/17 – Induction Day 2